pikatchu/closedsource/book/0012-elias_place.md

 ---

-Elias’ home was nothing like the sterile, orderly world outside.
+Elias' home was nothing like the sterile, orderly world outside.

 Leo stepped inside and was immediately struck by the mess—stacks of books, open electronic devices, half-empty coffee cups, and piles